brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 ## The Influences of Playstyle and Personality

 Although strategy may drive a lot of character switching, playstyle and narrative also have roles in motivating character changes that are not to be underestimated.
 Michel emphasizes that because the characters are so varied, everyone who plays can adjust to match their preferred playstyle.
 Some may prefer more mobility (I certainly do) while others may prefer more powerful skills.
-These skills themselves are narrative driven and developed based on plot-points and character development.
+These skills themselves are narrative-driven and developed based on plot-points and character development.

 Using different characters will also lead to different experiences as the characters react to obstacles, hardships, and the mysterious "force" differently.
 They each have very individualistic and distinctly defined personalities, and their dialogues and gameplay adhere to these differences.